rust-lang/rust/text/0000-string-patterns.md

 - This add a few layers of generics, so compilation times and micro optimizations might suffer.

 # Alternatives

+> Note: This section is not updated to the new naming scheme

 In general: